Diabetes Medicine Update

 Have any questions about your diabetes medicine?

-If you want to know more about this or your other diabetes medicines, do talk to your doctor or pharmacist.
+If you want to know more about this or your other diabetes medicines, do talk to your diabetes health or medical practitioner.

 Our friendly ZOOM pharmacists are available on freephone 0508 966 622, from Mon to Fri 8.30 am – 5.30 pm.
 You don’t have to be a ZOOM Pharmacy customer to call.